Skip to main content

 Design & ADA Planning

-Layout for turning radius, fixture heights, clearances
+Layout for 60-inch turning radius, ADA mounting heights (33–36"), fixture clearances per Florida Building Code

 3